cdoorenweerd/PyCOIStats/README.md

 See further instructions on how to use conda environments at https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html

-### Unique haplotypes
+### Distinct haplotypes

-A principle difference between PyCOIStats and most other software is in how it defines a unique haplotype.
-A unique haplotype is a confidently different sequence; i.e. IUPAC ambiguity codes or missing data ("?") and gaps ("-") are ignored in comparisons.
+A principle difference between PyCOIStats and most other software is in how it defines a distinct haplotype.
+A distinct haplotype is a confidently different sequence; i.e. IUPAC ambiguity codes or missing data ("?") and gaps ("-") are ignored in comparisons.

-For example:
+For example for deciding whether two haplotypes are distinct:

 AACTGTCA and AACTNY-A

-Are considered 'identical' haplotypes (or you might say 'compatible' or 'non-unique').
+are considered 'identical' haplotypes (or you might say 'compatible' or 'non-distinct').

-This also affects the pairwise distance estimates.
+This principle also affects the pairwise distance estimates.
 Assume for example the following two sequences:

-CGTAATNN
-GGTAATGC
+GTAAYTNN and GTAACTGC

 Most other software counts 1 difference in 8 bases: 12.5% difference.
-PyCOIStats counts 1 difference in 6 bases (ignoring the N's and not counting them towards compared strand length): 16.7% difference
+PyCOIStats counts 1 difference in 6 bases (ignoring the ambiguities and not counting them towards compared strand length): 16.7% difference

 Ideally, when COI data is of extremely high quality and all sequences are of equal length and have no ambiguous bases, this would not make a difference.
 However, practice is that missing or ambiguous data is common and should be interpreted correctly.